Lie symmetry analysis of the two-Higgs-doublet model field equations: 2HDM

 and may be solved with solutions

 and

 for all $i,j$ except for indices corresponding to any of the following 24 parameters

-parameters which do not vanish at this stage.
-We also could have considered the case $g'=0$ here, and hence investigated custodial symmetries \cite{Sikivie:1980hm,Grzadkowski:2010dj,Olaussen:2010aq,Pilaftsis:2011ed,Nishi:2011gc,Solberg:2012au,Solberg:2018aav,Plantey_2024}, but we will refrain from it, as these of course are not exact symmetries of the considered Lagrangian \eqref{E:2HDMlag}, and as this could have doubled up the analysis.
-Eq.~\eqref{E:a_i02HDM} means there cannot be any pure scalar shift symmetries of the field equations in a 2HDM.
+parameters that did not vanish at this stage.
+We also could have considered the case $g'=0$ here, and hence investigated custodial symmetries \cite{Sikivie:1980hm}, but we will refrain from it, as these are not exact symmetries of the considered Lagrangian \eqref{E:2HDMlag}, and as this could have doubled the analysis.\footnote{See \cite{Grzadkowski:2010dj} for conditions for the canonical custodial symmetry (CCS) in the 2HDM, while \cite{Pilaftsis:2011ed} classifies non-canonical 2HDM symmetries.
+The Lie symmetry analysis used in this work would detect all such symmetries, including the non-canonical ones.}

+Equation \eqref{E:a_i02HDM} means that there cannot be any pure scalar shift symmetries of the field equations in a 2HDM.
 We continue our process of solving the determining equations by substituting the solutions \eqref{E:a_i02HDM} and \eqref{E:bijsubst12HDM} into the 1412 determining equations, where only the parameters \eqref{E:B1_nozerobs2HDM} are kept non-zero among the $b_{ij}$'s.

-At this stage we also implement \eqref{E:parsDiagMM}, i.e.~set $m_{12}^2=0$ and $\Im(\lambda_5)=0$, although we just as well could have done it from the start, before calculating the Euler-Lagrange equations.
-We then end up with a system
+At this stage, we also implement \eqref{E:parsDiagMM}, that is, set $m_{12}^2=0$ and $\Im(\lambda_5)=0$, although we just as well could have done so from the start, before calculating the Euler-Lagrange equations.
+Then, we end up with a system

 of 548 determining equations.